 In retrospect, I made a few consequential planning mistakes.
-They did not detract meaningfully from the trip because our tour operator, &Beyond, took great care of us, but I’d certainly do a few things differently the next time around and I’ll be sure and share the details over the next few weeks on the Ciao Bambino blog.
+They did not detract meaningfully from the trip because our tour operator, &Beyond, took great care of us, but I’d certainly do a few things differently the next time around.

 What exactly is a safari?